flashserve/PAT/README.md

 **Features**: PAT identifies complex shared prefix patterns within batched sequences and schedules shared prefixes into separate CTA computations.
 This approach significantly reduces KV cache reads, which is the primary bottleneck in attention computation during LLM decoding.

 **Usage**: PAT serves as a plugin for LLM serving systems.
 To enble PAT in vLLM, only an environment variable `VLLM_ATTENTION_BACKEND="PREFIX_ATTN"` is required.
-Please refer to the "Build PAT from Source" section below for detailed instructions.
+Please refer to [Install PAT from Source](#alternative-install-pat-from-source) for detailed instructions on installing PAT for NVIDIA A100 and H100 GPUs.

-# Artifact Evaluation Instructions
+# 🔖 Artifact Evaluation Instructions

 Below are the instructions to reproduce the experimental results presented in our paper "**PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel**".
 The repository is organized as follows:
 - `benchmark/`: Contains scripts for kernel performance experiments and end-to-end serving performance experiments.